Evaristesgun/Math.Notes.et.Problems/README.md

 Based on *Linear Algebra and Geometry* by *Shafarevich*,
 *Exercises in Algebra* by *Kostrikin*, multiple resources by Prof. *Gilbert Strang*, and *Axler*,

-the linear algebra project correpsonds to basic concepts of the course and selects some of the typical, illuminating problems from *Exercises in Algebra* by *Kostrikin*.
+the linear algebra project corresponds to basic concepts of the course and selects some of the typical, illuminating problems from *Exercises in Algebra* by *Kostrikin*.

 ### Exponent Sum